Second-Hand-Friends/ebayKleinanzeigen/README.md

     `python3 kleinanzeigen.py --profile config.json`

 Now a browser window should start, login and fill the fields automatically.

-## Features

-- **New** Upload all images from a set subdirectory
-- **New** Configure shipping type in ad config
-- Automatically deletes and re-publishes ad if existing one is too old
-- Keeps track of ad publishing and last updating date
-- Ability to selectively enable / disable ads being published / updated
-- Overrides auto detected category (if `caturl` is specified) and fills the form data
-- Uploads multiple photos

 ## Credits
 - @Lopp0 - initial script